astupidmoose/btcpay_taxreport-for-woocommerce/Readme.md

 This plugin only shows the BTC amounts/equivalents.
 This will not show Altcoin payments but will show their BTC equivalents.

+### Installation Notes:

+Upon installation, you will see a "Tax Reports" tab in your "My Account" area, however it may initially give a 404 error.
+To fix this, goto your "Settings > Permalinks" in the Wordpress backend and click "Save".
+This should fix the issue.

 ### Editing Customer Area:

 If you wish to edit what the customer sees, or perhaps add your own HTML intro to the reporting page, you can add HTML above the following lines:

     <form action="" method="post">
     <select class="taxreport-select" name="taxreport_year" id="taxreport_year">';

 ### Editing Fields: